Service number (United States Army): World War II

-By 1940, it was obvious to most in the U.S. military establishment that America would soon be involved in a major war.
-To that end, conscription had been introduced and the Army of the United States was activated as an augmentation force to serve in the coming war.
+By 1940, it was obvious to most in the U.S. military establishment that America might soon be involved in a major war.
+To that end, conscription was introduced in fall 1940 and the Army of the United States was activated as an augmentation force to serve in the coming war in a similar manner to the World War I National Army.

-Due to the vast numbers of personnel entering the Army ranks, a major expansion to the service number system was required.
-The original concept was to simply continue with the old service number system and begin with new numbers starting at 8 000 000.
-The Army, however, chose a more complicated design with new numbers beginning at 10 000 000.
-The eight and nine million series were reserved for special uses; eight million series service numbers would later be used strictly by female Army personnel, while the nine million series service numbers were never issued.

 Enlisted men

+In anticipation of a vast number of personnel again entering the Army ranks, a major expansion to the service number system was instituted in mid-1940.
+Originally, it was intended to simply continue the service number sequence, with new numbers starting at 8 000 000.
+The Army, however, chose to start a new number series at 10 000 000, with the eight and nine million-series being reserved for special uses; eight million series service numbers would later be used strictly by female Army personnel, while the nine million series service numbers were never issued.

-Wartime service numbers of the Regular Army and the Army of the United States began at 10 000 000 and extended to 19 999 999.
-A subset of this series was reserved solely for those who had enlisted from recruiting stations outside of the 48 contiguous states of the United States.
-The first number after the "ten" would indicate the geographical region from which a person had enlisted with the remaining numbers an identification number for the soldier.
-The geographical codes were 10 1 (for Hawaii), 10 2 (for Panama), 10 3 (for the Philippines) and 10 4 (for Puerto Rico).
+Service numbers for Regular Army and Army of the United States voluntary enlistees began at 10 000 000 and extended to 19 999 999.
+The 11 000 000 through 19 999 999 series was issued to enlisted personnel who had enlisted within the boundaries of the 48 contiguous states and the territory of Alaska after 1 July 1940.
+The second number was determined by what corps area a person entered service from, while the next six identified the individual; thus, for each geographical area there was an available range of 999,999 service numbers.
+A subset of this series was reserved solely for enlistees from recruiting stations outside of the 48 contiguous U.S. states.
+The first number after the "ten" indicated the geographical region from which a person had enlisted, with the remaining numbers as a personal identification number.
+The geographical codes were 10 1 (for Hawaii Territory), 10 2 (for the Panama Canal Zone), 10 3 (for the Philippines) and 10 4 (for Puerto Rico).
 The remaining number codes (5, 6, 7, 8, 9, and 0) were unassigned and used by various recruiting stations outside the United States.

-The 11 000 000 through 19 999 999 series were issued to enlisted personnel who had enlisted within the boundaries of the 48 contiguous states and the territory of Alaska after 1 July 1940.
-The second number was determined by what group of states a person was recruited from, the next six were an identifying number for the service member; thus, for each geographical area there was an available range of 999,999 service numbers.
-The various geographical number codes were as follows:

-11: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont

-12: Delaware, New Jersey, New York

-13: Maryland, Pennsylvania, Virginia, West Virginia, Washington, D.C.